ShravanMeena/JavaScript-Marathon-Interview-Questions-2023/01/README.md

     console.log("value of x is " + x, "and typeof x " + typeof x) // output :  value of x is undefined and typeof undefined console.log("value of y is " + y, "and typeof y " + typeof y) // output : value of y is 21 and typeof y number
 ```

+### What is typeof?
+    - typeof is a kind of operator which gives you the type of variable, that is the data type of a variable